ZengineHQ/legacy-plugin-wrapper/docs/README.md

 3. Run the migration commands in the proper frontend directory

-    Change directory to `/plugins/name-of-plugin` and run:
+    - Non-mayan repo:

     ```sh
-    zmig # this will scaffold the legacy wrapper around your project
-    npm install
-    npm start # spins up development server at localhost:1234
+    zmig --id 123 --token abc456
+    # --dirname name-of-plugin
+    # can also be passed, otherwise, you'll be prompted to name your frontend directory
+    # during the migration

+    # your source code will be pulled from the Zengine API and inserted at
+    # ./plugins/name-of-plugin/src/plugin.(css|js|html)
     ```

+    - Existing mayan repo:

+    ```sh
+    cd ./plugins/name-of-plugin
+    zmig # this will scaffold the legacy wrapper around the frontend code in this directory
+    npm install # install deps
+    cd ../.. # back to top-level of project
+    mayan w name-of-plugin -f # spins up development server at localhost:1234 for your migrated frontend code
+    ```

     New structure of your project:

-        ├── backend/**/*.*
+        ├── backend/ <-- if applicable
         ├── plugins
         │   └── name-of-plugin <-- this folder is where all of the changes take place │       ├── .legacy-output (this is a cached version of the collated and modified source files)